 Orchids are some of the most beautiful and mysterious flowers.
 The most expensive flower ever sold and the most priceless are both orchids.

-Orchids belong to the Orchidaceae family and have 800 known genera, over 25,000 species and over 100,000 hybrids and cultivars.
-They are found all over the world except in Antartica.
+Orchids belong to the orchidaceae family and have 800 known genera, over 25,000 species and over 100,000 hybrids and cultivars.
+They can be found in every region of the world except in Antartica.
 The different types vary extremely in size, weight and color.
-The smallest orchid was initially mistaken for a fungus and is only half a millimeter.
+The smallest orchid was initially mistaken for a fungus and is only half a millimeter in length!

 Table of Contents